 Cottage cheese is popular among athletes and people who exercise.

-Because of its high protein content, it’s a great food to incorporate into your diet if you're looking to build muscle mass.
+Because of its high protein content, it’s a great food to incorporate into your diet if you want to build muscle mass.

-Also, the specific proteins in cottage cheese are particularly effective at helping you build muscle.
+Also, the proteins in cottage cheese are particularly effective at helping you build muscle.

-Many bodybuilders like to eat cottage cheese before bed.
-This leads to a sustained release of amino acids into the blood and muscles during the night, which may reduce muscle breakdown.
+Due to the slow absorption of casein, some bodybuilders like to eat cottage cheese before bed.
+This leads to a sustained release of amino acids into the blood and muscles during the night, which may reduce muscle breakdown (

 Cottage cheese is packed with casein protein.
-Casein is a slowly absorbed protein that promotes muscle gain and helps prevent muscle breakdown.
+Casein is slowly absorbed, promotes muscle gain, and helps prevent muscle breakdown.

 Cottage cheese has also been associated with other health benefits.

-Bottom Line: Cottage cheese can help reduce the risk of developing insulin resistance and heart disease.
+Cottage cheese can help reduce the risk of developing insulin resistance.
 It can also help improve bone health and provide antioxidant protection.